Workshop

 Why Providers Often Rely On This:

-This delegation is often intentional and beneficial for service providers.
-They can publish CAA records on their target domain (cool-app.google.example.net) permitting their preferred CAs (e.g., Let's Encrypt, Google Trust Services, DigiCert).
-This allows them to automatically provision and renew TLS certificates for your custom domain (app.esoup.net) seamlessly in the background.
+Most providers intentionally publish CAA records on their CNAME target domains, permitting their preferred CAs (e.g., Let's Encrypt, Google Trust Services, DigiCert).
+Because the resolver follows your CNAME and finds those records, the provider's CA is authorized to automatically provision and renew TLS certificates for your custom domain (app.esoup.net) seamlessly in the background.
 It's frictionless for you, the end-user, because you don't need to take any action regarding CAA records or certificate management for that specific service.

 Why You Might Want Control Back